REDWEB

 constructor(options)

-Loads the provided key/cert pair, builds the Express app with BaseHttpServer, then creates and starts the HTTPS listener.
+Loads the provided key/cert pair, builds the Express app with BaseHttpServer, then creates and starts the HTTPS listener unless listen is false.

 WebSocket